stanislau-strelchanka/todo-mvc/README.md

 ## Adding a Stylesheet

-This project setup uses [Webpack](https://webpack.js.org/) for handling all assets.
+This project setup uses [Webpack](https://webpack.js.org/) for handling All assets.
 Webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
 To express that a JavaScript file depends on a CSS file, you need to **import the CSS from the JavaScript file**:

 ### `Button.css`